toMo2syo/portfolio/README.md

-# portfolio

-this is a personal portfolio website

-followed by lama dev see https://www.youtube.com/@LamaDev on youtube
+this project follow with lama dev,see more https://www.youtube.com/@LamaDev on youtube